A vanishing result for a Casson-type instanton invariant: Casson-invariant for negative definite four-manifolds

 \subsection{The configuration space}

 Let $X$ be a smooth closed oriented Riemannian four-manifold.
-Let further $E \to X$ be a Hermitian rank-2 bundle.
-We suppose a smooth connection $a$ on the determinant line $\det(E)$ is fixed, and define the space $\mathscr{A}_a(E)$ to be the affine space of unitary connections in $E$ which induce the fixed connection $a$ in the determinant line bundle, and which are of Sobolev class $L^2_l$ with $l \geq 3$.
-This choice of $l$ ensures that there is a Sobolev embedding $L^2_l \hookrightarrow C^0$ which we will use further down.
-We define the `gauge group' $\mathscr{G}$ to be the group of automorphisms of $E$ with determinant one and of Sobolev class $L^2_{l+1}$.
-It acts by the formula $(u,\nabla_A) \mapsto u \circ \nabla_A \circ u^{-1}$ if we denote by $\nabla_A$ the linear connection $A$ and $u \in \G$.
+Let $E \to X$ be a Hermitian rank-2 bundle.
+We suppose a smooth connection $a$ on the determinant line $\det(E)$ is fixed, and define the space $\mathscr{A}_a(E)$ to be the affine space of unitary connections in $E$ which induce the fixed connection $a$ in the determinant line bundle, and which are of Sobolev class $L^2_l$, for some fixed $l \geq 3$.

+The choice of $l$ to be greater or equal than $3$ ensures that there is a Sobolev embedding $L^2_l \hookrightarrow C^0$ which we will use further down in the Transversality Theorem \ref{transversality monopoles}.
+We define the `gauge group' $\mathscr{G}$ to be the group of (unitary) automorphisms of $E$ with determinant one and of Sobolev class $L^2_{l+1}$.
+It acts by the formula $(u,\nabla_A) \mapsto u \circ \nabla_A \circ u^{-1}$ if we denote by $\nabla_A$ the covariant derivative of the linear connection $A$ and $u \in \G$.
 The quotient $\mathscr{B} = \mathscr{A}_a(E) / \G$ is called the configuration space.
 We shall denote by $\Gamma_A \subseteq \G$ the stabiliser of the connection $A$ under the gauge group $\G$.
 It is the centraliser of the holonomy group associated to $A$.
 The centre $Z = \Z/2$ of $SU(2)$, seen as constant gauge transformations on $X$, is in the stabiliser $\Gamma_A$ for any connection.
 A connection $A$ is called irreducible if $\Gamma_A = Z$, otherwise reducible.
 A connection $A$ on $E$ is reducible if and only if there is a proper $A$-invariant subbundle of $E$.